kindelia/Kindelia/WHITEPAPER.md

 used, miners will just include statements altruistically, sorted by their hashes.
 That means that, on the beginning, anyone will be able to deploy and using functions for free.
-When blocks get full in either space, state or computation, a fee market will emerge, where users will add miner payments to prioritize their transactions:
+When blocks get full in either space, state or computation, a fee market will emerge, where users will pay miners to prioritize their statements:

 ```
 // Statement signed by Bob to send 1000 CAT to Alice